 ¹ Many sources cite General Moore’s World Record Speed for the 100-kilometer closed course at 1,216.48 miles per hour (1,957.745 kilometers per hour).
 The FAI’s official web site gives General Moore’s speed as 1,878.67 kilometers per hour (1,167.35 miles per hour).
 (See above.)
 Also, many sources (including General Moore’s official Air Force biography) state that General Moore won the Bendix Trophy for this flight.
 The Bendix Trophy was awarded to the winner of an annual West-to-East transcontinental air race.
 The Smithsonian Institution indicates that the Bendix Trophy was not awarded for the years 1958, 1959 or 1960.

 13 November 1942: Lieutenants Harold E. Comstock and Roger B. Dyar were fighter pilots assigned to the 63rd Fighter Squadron, 56th Fighter Group, at Bridgeport, Connecticut.
-They were often sent to test new P-47 Thunderbolt fighters at the Republic Aviation Corporation factory in nearby Farmingdale, New York:
+They were often sent to test new P-47 Thunderbolt fighters at the Republic Aviation Corporation factory in nearby Farmingdale, New York.
+According to Wikipedia:

 Because of the need to manufacture airplanes quickly and the close proximity to the Republic Aviation factory, active duty pilots were used for some of the test flights of the new P-47.
 On 13 November 1942, Lts.
 Comstock and Dyar were ordered to test a new type of radio antenna on the P-47C.
 Lt.
 Comstock climbed to an indicated altitude of 49,600 feet (15,118 meters) while trying to reach 50,000 feet.
 Due to poor response from the controls, he decided to let the aircraft fall off rather than risk a spin.
 He started to dive straight down and after passing below 40,000 feet he found that his controls had frozen.
 He then felt a bump and was unable to move the controls as the aircraft continued to dive.
 Even with maximum exertion, he was unable to move the control stick so he started to roll the trim tab back and after passing below 30,000 feet, the aircraft started to pull out of the dive and he recovered between 20,000 and 25,000 feet.